-Brief Description: Dept Ranking Recommendation New Year Japanese Gulch Wayfinding signage Fund Name Hotel / Motel Amount Requested Nature of the expenditure?
-One-Time Any Additional Yes \$ 8,000 Revenue?
-If Yes, Identify Below
+Brief Description: New Item Dept Ranking commendation

+Japanese Gulch Wayfinding signage

+Fund Name Hotel / Motel

+Amount Requested

+\$ 8,000 Revenue?
+If •

 As identified in the Japanese Gulch Master plan process, finding your way while hiking in Japanese Gulch is an issue due to the lack of wayfinding signage.
 As more people are drawn to use Japanese Gulch it is important that they don't have anxiety about using the trail system, we want the experience to be positive and enjoyable.
 Japanese Gulch has many miles of trails, wayfinding signs are important for users as well as for first responders.
 Wayfinding signs would include mile marker posts with names of trails and arrows to key locations, i.e. parking lots, trailhead entrances, and sights of interest, Trailhead Kiosks (76th Street Trailhead & Mt.
 Baker Crossing) with a large map of the park outlining the trails and smaller signs with maps of the park trails at 3 locations within the park.
 Project will include: GIS Staff time to determine location of mile markers posts, identify 911 Mapping, create open source data sharing of trail data (allows users to access park maps on their own device); Delineation of wetlands; add plexiglass at the Dog Park kiosk; three large maps at kiosks; three smaller kiosks with plexiglass covers to hold trail maps; three smaller trail maps; mile marker posts with metal trail marker signs installed throughout the Gulch; other signage at trails; four parks rules signs; various Mukilteo Park Signs.
 Development of a Japanese Gulch map brochure and an overall City parks map/brochure that can be placed at Chamber Office, hotels, businesses, Community Center and City Hall.